openfl/OpenFLDevelopersGuide/display-programming/display-object-example-spritearranger.md

 The geometricShape property of the GeometricSprite class defines an IGeometricShape interface, which defines the mathematical properties, but not the visual properties, of the shape.
 The classes that implement the IGeometricShape interface are defined in the GeometricShapes sample application described in _Learning Haxe_.

 The GeometricSprite class defines the drawShape() method, which is further refined in the override definitions in each subclass of GeometricSprite.
-For more information, see the “Adding display objects to the canvas” section, which follows.
+For more information, see the "Adding display objects to the canvas" section, which follows.

 The GeometricSprite class also provides the following methods:

 *   The onMouseDown() and onMouseUp() methods, which are described in

-    “Clicking and dragging display objects”
+    "Clicking and dragging display objects"

     on page 207

 *   The showSelected() and hideSelected() methods, which are described in

-    “Clicking and dragging display
+    "Clicking and dragging display

-    objects” on page 207
+    objects" on page 207

 ## Adding display objects to the canvas {#adding-display-objects-to-the-canvas}